alexward0313/alexward0313/readme.md

 Hello, I am Alex!

-I am an aspiring Software Engineer!
+I am a Software Developer

-I am currently learning Python and working towards getting certified in the language.
+I am currently attending Weber State University for my Bachelor's in Computer Science

-I am currently certified in:
+I am currently refining my skills in Javascript for Website Development

+Here is my Stack:
 Java
-CSS
-HTML
+Python
+HTML/CSS
+Javascript
+MySQL

 If you would like to contact me: alexward031304@gmail.com